ESSAY: Pierre Molinier's last session

 At this time, Conz had a surprisingly strong connection to the Brisbane arts scene and was instrumental in building the Gallery’s holdings of contemporary art through several generous gifts.
 He championed the work of the Fluxus group: a radical movement of socially engaged artists in the 1960s and 70s who created cheap, ephemeral works to be disseminated en masse.
 Conz was a friend and collector of these artists and published special editions of their work from his house in Verona.
 In the 1990s, he began to sell through Brisbane art dealer Peter Bellas, and it was this connection that enabled the Mackays to purchase Molinier’s photographs.

 Pierre Molinier was an outsider artist consumed with recreating his own image and, through his art, embraced his most deeply held fantasies.
 Decades later, his works continue to inspire new generations of artists as one of the many contributors to an evolving image of queerness.

-Author: Sophie Rose, Assistant Curator, International Art.
+Sophie Rose is former Assistant Curator, International Art.

 1 With many thanks to Gael Newton AM for her thorough investigation into the work of Molinier and the artwork provenance.
 Her valuation research, conducted in June 2020, forms the foundation of this essay.

 2 Maisie Skidmore, ‘The Forbidden Photo-Collages of Pierre Molinier’, Another Magazine (online), 12 November 2015, https://www.anothermag.com/art-photography/8019/the-forbidden-photocollages-of-pierre-molinier, 1 June 2020.

 3 Jean-Luc Mercié, Pierre Molinier, Les Presses du Réel, Dijon, 2010, p.384.

 4 ‘Interview, par Agullo et Molinier’, ArTitudes, nos 21-23, April-June 1975, pp.10-13.